AristideBH/studioMDT/README.md

 #### 3. Visual Studio Code

-> For a better workflow with Svelte and Sveltekit in Visual Studio Code, we recommend the use of [this packaged plugin](https://marketplace.visualstudio.com/items?itemName=1YiB.svelte-bundle).
+> For a better workflow (auto-import, auto-completion, quick actions ...) with Svelte and Sveltekit in Visual Studio Code, we recommend the use of
+[this packaged plugin](https://marketplace.visualstudio.com/items?itemName=1YiB.svelte-bundle).

 ## Developing